 If you do not want to divorce in the next 5 years, the maximum age difference between you and her should not exceed 10 to 15 years.
 There are cases of happy marriage between a Russian girl of 20 years and a man 40-50 years but this is an exception, not a rule.

-Russian girls aged 18-25 lived with their parents the collapse of the Russian financial system in 1998: between 1990 and 1998 the GDP fell by 45%; during this period of transition of the 90’s, life expectancy dropped dramatically due to several factors: mass alcoholism, suicide, and a poor health system that failed to stop the rapid development of AIDS and tuberculosis.
+Russian girls born after 1990 lived with their parents the collapse of the Russian financial system in 1998: between 1990 and 1998 the GDP fell by 45%; during this period of transition of the 90’s, life expectancy dropped dramatically due to several factors: mass alcoholism, suicide, and a poor health system that failed to stop the rapid development of AIDS and tuberculosis.
 Thus, Russia has experienced during the crisis of this transition period, four times more violent deaths than the United States: in fact, it ranked at the time the second largest for homicide and third for suicides.

 This very difficult period forged the character of these girls who are generally more mature than Western girls of the same age.